stenwt/librarium/docusaurus-librarium/docs/api-content/v1/10-clusters.md

 ---
 title: 'Clusters'
 metaTitle: 'Clusters'
-metaDescription: 'List of API endpoints that can be used to list, create or update clusters'
+description: 'List of API endpoints that can be used to list, create or update clusters'
 api: true
 paths: ['/v1/spectroclusters']
 ---